Adeyemi0/Trial-Conversion-Analysis/README.md

 Only worker adoption creates genuine switching costs.
 If the admin is the only user, the product can be cancelled with a single decision by one person.
 If workers are clocking in through it every day, cancellation means disrupting the live operations of the entire workforce.

-This framework did not produce the conversion signal that was expected worker adoption proved not to predict trial conversion.
+This framework did not produce the conversion signal that was expected.
+Worker adoption proved not to predict trial conversion.
 But the framework itself is still correct.
-The implication has shifted from conversion to retention, worker adoption is likely the key variable for predicting which paying customers stay versus which ones cancel at renewal.
+The implication has shifted from conversion to retention.
+Worker adoption is likely the key variable for predicting which paying customers stay versus which ones cancel at renewal.
 That question cannot be answered without post-conversion data, but the groundwork for answering it is laid here.

 ---